Getting started

 - worker

-: Workers carry on jobs, but cannot deploy their own jobs.
+: Workers carry on jobs, but cannot deploy their own jobs or manage devices.

 kalavai pool token --worker